zephyrproject-rtos/zephyr/doc/platform/minnowboard.rst

 Serial Port
 ===========

-The minnowboard platform configuration uses a single serial communication channel with a NS16550 serial driver that operates in polling mode.
+The minnowboard board configuration uses a single serial communication channel with a NS16550 serial driver that operates in polling mode.
 For an interrupt-driven driver, enable the UART_INTERRUPT_DRIVEN kernel configuration option.